ashermancinelli/ashermancinelli.github.io/src/csblog/2026/Orality-and-Literacy/2025-12-28-Literacy-and-Code.md

 That Language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 ~~~

+He points out some of the advantages programming languages have over
+regular literature:

 ~~~admonish quote title="Iverson79"
 Nevertheless, mathematical notation has serious deficiencies.